 Papirius used an overnight delivery model to fulfill customer orders.
+The quick response and large SKU selection were the primary reasons large customers would choose Papirius over existing wholesalers.
 The order-processing department received customer orders throughout the day, and then the warehouse filled the orders in the evening.
 Each order was picked and then placed on a "spur" according to its final destination.
 Orders bound for Prague were queued according to their delivery route around the city.
 In addition to the Dolni Chabry distribution center, Papirius had 11 regional depots situated around the Czech Republic.
 Orders bound for different regions were queued up for the "line-haul" trucks that carry orders to depots around the Czech Republic.
 At these depots, orders were then reloaded into delivery vans according to their specific regional delivery route.
-5 The regional depots were simply transfer stations and did not hold significant inventory.
+The regional depots were simply transfer stations and did not hold significant inventory.